Valter Longo, Ph.D. on the Fasting-Mimicking Diet & Fasting for Longevity, Cancer & Multiple Sclerosis

 The ability of a particular substance, such as an antigen or epitope, to provoke an immune response in the body of a human or animal.

 The gradual deterioration of the immune system brought on by natural age advancement.
-It is considered the most important reason for the increased rate of infections (and cancers) in the elderly is believed to be the diminished or exhausted function of the immune system which occurs with ageing.
+Immunosenescence is considered the most important reason for the increased rate of infections (and cancers) in the elderly and is believed to be the diminished or exhausted function of the immune system that naturally occurs with aging.

 Insulin-like growth factor 1 (IGF-1)